vottini/jsonbp/README.md

 }
 ```

-(For detailed information using these directives, see the [Documentation section](#documentation))
+(For further information, see the [Documentation section](#documentation))

 ## Usage

 ### Schema parsing

-- jsonbp.loadFile(\<schema file path>) => \<blueprint object>
+- jsonbp.load\_file(\<schema file path>: str) => \<blueprint object>
-- jsonbp.loadString(\<schema string>) => \<blueprint object>
+- jsonbp.load\_string(\<schema string>: str) => \<blueprint object>

-These functions are used for schema/blueprint loading.
+These functions are used for blueprint loading, one treats the sring parameter
-They do the same thing, the only difference is that the former expects a path to a file
-storing the schema content while the latter expects a string with the schema content itself.
+as the path to the schema definition while the other interprets it as the content
+itself, as their name suggests.
 Whenever there's a problem with the supplied schema, an exception is thrown.
 More on this can
 be read on [`Error handling and error localization`](docs/error.md).
 These functions, when
 succeed loading the schema, return a blueprint instance that can then be used to
 serialize/deserialize JSON to and from Python.

-When loading a file, the blueprint is stored in a cache and associated with the absolute
+One caveat is that in the load\_file() function, the blueprint is stored in a cache and
-path of that file.
-Thus, loading the same file twice won't make jsonbp parse it a second
+associated with the absolute path of that file.
+Then, request to load the same file twice
-time.
+won't make jsonbp parse it a second time, but instead return the previously obtained
+blueprint.
 To force the parsing of posterior calls, call *jsonbp.invalidateCache()*.

 ### JSON deserialization